 2 From Algorithms to Software

 This chapter clarifies how abstract algorithms can be transformed into software programs and how computers execute them.
 The main concepts and models introduced by Turing and von Neumann are explained in a simple way.
-Algorithms and software principles are compared, also explaining how those two concepts created new ways to address and solve problems.
+Algorithms and software principles are compared while also explaining how these two concepts created new ways to address and solve problems.

-2.1 Hilbert, Gödel and Turing
+2.1 Hilbert, Gödel, and Turing

-As we discussed in the previous chapter, although from the early 17th century eminent scientists and mathematicians, like Wilhelm Schickard, Blaise Pascal, Gottfried Wilhelm von Leibniz and Charles Babbage, worked to design and implement machines capable to perform calculations automatically, the main contributions to the birth and development of the science of computers have been provided in the early decades of 20th century by Alan Turing and John von Neumann.
-They contributed respectively to design the abstract mathematical model of computers (the so-called Turing machine), and the general architecture of electronic digital computers (the von Neumann architecture) that is the basis of most modern computers.
-However, before the fundamental work of Alan Turing and John von Neuman, the main event that unwittingly stimulated the birth of modern computer science was the research project proposed in the early 1920s by the German mathematician and physicist David Hilbert aiming at the foundation of classical mathematics, which has come to be known as the Hilbert’s Program.
-Twenty years before, at the International Congress of Mathematicians in 1900 in Paris and in a subsequent publication, Hilbert put forth a most influential list of 23 unsolved mathematical problems.
+As we discussed in the previous chapter, although eminent scientists and mathematicians like Wilhelm Schickard, Blaise Pascal, Gottfried Wilhelm von Leibniz, and Charles Babbage had worked from the early 17th century and onward to design and implement machines capable of performing calculations automatically, the main contributions to the birth and development of the science of computers were provided in the early decades of 20th century by Alan Turing and John von Neumann.
+They contributed, respectively, to the design of the abstract mathematical model of computers (the so-called Turing machine) and the general architecture of electronic digital computers (the von Neumann architecture) that is the basis of most modern computers.
+However, before the fundamental work of Alan Turing and John von Neuman, the main event that unwittingly stimulated the birth of modern computer science was the research project proposed in the early 1920s by the German mathematician and physicist David Hilbert that aimed at the foundations of classical mathematics, which has come to be known as Hilbert’s Program.
+Twenty years before, at the 1900 International Congress of Mathematicians in Paris and in a subsequent publication, Hilbert put forth a most influential list of 23 unsolved mathematical problems.
 This list has been recognized as the most important compilation of open problems ever to be proposed by an individual mathematician.
-Some of those problems were solved within a short time after the Hilbert formulation.
-Others have been discussed by several logicians and mathematicians throughout the following 20 years.
+Some of the problems were solved within a short time after the Hilbert formulation.
+Others were discussed by several logicians and mathematicians throughout the following 20 years.

-Due the paramount importance of the formulated problems, Hilbert called for a formalization program of all of mathematics in axiomatic form, together with a proof that the axiomatization of mathematics is consistent.
-He was positive about the solution of those problems since he was thinking that every mathematical problem should have a solution even if that solution could be a proof that the original problem is impossible.
-Famously, he believed that we always could know this, because, as he said during his address to the International Congress of Mathematicians in Paris, «in mathematics there is no ignorabimus».
+Due to the paramount importance of the formulated problems, Hilbert called for a formalization program of all of mathematics in axiomatic form, together with a proof that the axiomatization of mathematics is consistent.
+He was positive about the solution of the problems since he was thinking that every mathematical problem should have a solution even if that solution was a proof that the original problem is impossible to solve.
+Famously, he believed that we could always know this because, as he said during his address to the International Congress of Mathematicians in Paris, “in mathematics there is no ignorabimus.”
 Work on the program progressed significantly in the 1920s with contributions from logicians such as Paul Bernays, Wilhelm Ackermann, John von Neumann, and Jacques Herbrand.
-The program had also a great influence on Kurt Gödel, whose work on the incompleteness theorems was motivated by Hilbert’s Program.
-In fact, the second problem of the Hilbert’s list called for a proof that the arithmetic of real numbers is consistent, that is it is free of any internal contradictions.
-When Gödel started to study this problem, other mathematicians like von Neumann and Ackermann seemed to be very close to complete a formal proof of the consistency of the Peano’s arithmetic.
-Gödel himself was pretty sure to be able to prove the consistency of more general systems relative to Peano’s arithmetic so helping to solve the second Hilbert’s problem.
+The program also had a great influence on Kurt Gödel, whose work on the incompleteness theorems was motivated by Hilbert’s Program.
+In fact, the second problem of Hilbert’s list called for a proof that the arithmetic of real numbers is consistent, that is, it is free of any internal contradictions.
+When Gödel started studying this problem, other mathematicians like von Neumann and Ackermann seemed to be very close to completing a formal proof of the consistency of Peano’s arithmetic.
+Gödel himself was pretty sure of being able to prove the consistency of more general systems relative to Peano’s arithmetic, thereby helping to solve the second Hilbert problem.
 Contrary to his expectations, Gödel did not prove the consistency of arithmetic.
 Moreover, he proved that it was formally impossible to demonstrate that the arithmetic of real numbers is consistent.